 Top 10 Benefits Of Playing Chess:

-Chess constantly puts them in a situation where they have to solve a certain pattern.
-This mental involvement is very good for memory.
+Chess constantly puts them in situations where they have to solve certain patterns, and this mental involvement is excellent for memory.

 Playing chess has a link with intelligence in many forms.